Demosthene-OR/fev24_MLOPS_Rakuten-Multimodal-Product-Data-Classification/README.md

         There are many parameters available, and many other endpoints to discover.

 If you want to visualize and track various aspects of the machine learning models (Text & Image) during training, use **tensorboard**:
-    Go on you browser and run "http://localhost:6006"
+    Go on you browser and enter "http://localhost:6006"

 You can also use **Airflow**, to update automatically the models when the performances are below a certain threshold.
 **Caution**: Upload the file 'Variables Airflow.json' in the folder airflow: